DCA Europe

 Further information is available in the members area.

-The DCA Board has decided to relaunch task group 4 “Digitalisation” under the title “Data Acquisition & Logging”.
+The DCA Board has decided to relaunch task group 4 “Digitalisation” under the title “Data Acquisition and Logging”.
 The focus of the work is on creating more clarity about which drilling data should be recorded and how, including specifications on frequency and parameters.

 Contact: herrenknecht.simon@herrenknecht.com